alexsedeke/postcss-export-vars/README.md

 # PostCSS Export Vars [![Build Status][ci-img]][ci]

 [PostCSS] plugin to export variables definitions as JSON or JS constants.
-It detect "custom variables" and SASS style variables.
+It detect "custom variables" and SASS style variables and export them to JSON or JS file.
+Variable that will refer to other variables are also dissolved and only the value is adopted.

 This plugin was created for a project, witch should use defined css colors also for highcharts.
 All suggestions are welcome!